 The current and foreseeable job market requires a totally different strategy.
 If you’re well-employed, or just landed a career position right out of college, count yourself among the lucky.
 But if you lose that good job, you may find that there’s not a comparable one waiting for you on the next go round.

 Strategies to Use to Ignore the Unemployment Rate

 Here are strategies I recommend, in no small part because I’m using (or have used) all three.

-You can read all about it in Mobile Creatives – Are You Part of the Rising Class of New Entrepreneurs?
-It’s a strategy I live in every day, and one that I highly recommend, not the least of which because you can build it around your own unique circumstances, talents and skillsets.
+You can read all about it in Mobile Creatives ?
+Are You Part of the Rising Class of New Entrepreneurs?
+It’s a strategy I use every day, and one that I highly recommend.
+Not the least of which because you can build it around your own unique circumstances, talents and skill sets.

 The advantage here is that the traffic is a lot lighter.
 No one is looking to work for small businesses.
 You may be the only job candidate a small business owner talks to for months.
 But score a job here, and you may develop wider job skills (small businesses are less specialized – you’ll do a little bit of everything), employer loyalty is much greater, and you can usually work out a more flexible schedule.
 And it blends well with being a mobile creative.

-Embrace self-employment.
-These days it seems that everyone wants a job – few want to start a business.
-But becoming self-employed may ultimately provide more security, opportunity and income than a job, especially as technology continues to make so many job categories unnecessary or uneconomical.
+These days it seems that everyone wants a job ? few want to start a business.
+But becoming self-employed may ultimately provide more security, opportunity and income than a job.
+This is especially true as technology continues to make so many job categories unnecessary or uneconomical.